hueristiq/xstream/README.md

 tar xf xbridge-<version>-linux-amd64.tar.gz
 ```

+> [!TIP]
-> **TIP:** The above steps, download and extract, can be combined into a single step with this onliner
+> The above steps, download and extract, can be combined into a single step with this onliner
 >
 > ```bash
 > curl -sL https://github.com/hueristiq/xbridge/releases/download/v<version>/xbridge-<version>-linux-amd64.tar.gz | tar -xzv
 > ```

+> [!NOTE]
-**NOTE:** On Windows systems, you should be able to double-click the zip archive to extract the `xbridge` executable.
+> On Windows systems, you should be able to double-click the zip archive to extract the `xbridge` executable.

 ...move the `xbridge` binary to somewhere in your `PATH`.
 For example, on GNU/Linux and OS X systems: